The Festival Within the Festival graphic shows a watercolor version of the PDX Playwrights typewriter and the name of our overall event.

 EPIC SHORTS: BRAVE ENOUGH – TICKETS

 Where’s that overall ticket link again, you ask?
-Why, as soon as it is right here: Tickets to events from PDX Playwrights among all of the wonderful Fertile Ground offerings.
+Why, it is right here: Tickets to events from PDX Playwrights, among all of the wonderful Fertile Ground offerings.

 Thank you for your interest and support of new work through Fertile Ground, the Portland Area Theatre Alliance, and PDX Playwrights.
 We can’t wait to see you at the “Festival Within the Festival!